 The intent of the redistricting process was to develop a scenario that will be sustainable and will work well into the future.

 Student enrollment has been steadily increasing at Norwin School District during the past ten years.
 In fact, Norwin is the only school district in Westmoreland County that has experienced such steady increases in student enrollment during the past decade.

 This increase demonstrates that our District is a desirable community for families to raise their children.
 However, the increased enrollment has caused an inequitable balance of students in each of our four K-4 schools.
 Some of our K-4 schools are quickly approaching their capacities for classroom and support spaces for students while others have extra spaces available.

-Therefore, we are planning for redistricting for the 2021-2022 school year.
+Therefore, the District is planning for redistricting for the 2021-2022 school year.

 The most recent redistricting occurred during the 2012-2013 school year with the intention that the results would last approximately five years.
 During the past several years, there have been many new housing plans constructed in Norwin.
 Also, during the next several years, the number of new housing plans will continue to increase.
 So if we do nothing, the enrollment of additional students at some of our schools, particularly at Hahntown Elementary, will result in very large class sizes, which could lead to possible safety concerns.